mxstbr/mxstbr.github.io/_posts/2016-12-02-styled-components-magic-explained.md

 <Button />
 ```

-Let's go back to our `logArgs` function, and try calling it with parenthesis and a template literal with an interpolated function.
+Let's go back to our `logArgs` function.
+Let's try calling it with a template literal with an interpolated function, just like above `styled.button` except we don't make it a tagged template literal.
 What do we get passed?

 ```javascript
 logArgs(`Test ${() => console.log('test')}`)